AndreStork/Blog/2022/09/chrome-os-review/index.md

 Well, as I said before, ChromeOS is based around the web experience so, as you may have guessed, it works really well.

 ### Programming
 Yes, ChromeOS can actually be used for programming and does it really well, you can choose to use an IDE on Crostini or, as I did, using a web IDE.
-My IDE of choice is always VSCode and it actually has a web version that basically works as its desktop counterpart, and it’s very pleasant to use.
+My IDE of choice is always [VSCode](https://code.visualstudio.com/) and it actually has a [web version](https://vscode.dev) that basically works as its desktop counterpart, and it’s very pleasant to use.
 But I really miss the debug execution thing, it is very handy.

 ### Gaming
-You obviously can’t run AAA games and you can’t even expect to run a very complicated desktop game without encountering problems, but you can install very good Android games from the Play Store and and no one forbids you to run browser games.
+You obviously can’t run AAA games and you can’t even expect to run a very complicated desktop game without encountering problems, but you can install very good Android games from the Play Store and no one forbids you to run browser games.
 While you can’t run a lot of desktop games let’s be honest, who would not like to have [Flying Gorilla](https://play.google.com/store/apps/details?id=jp.pinbit.flygorilla) on their computer?

 ## Problems
 Of course with any operating system I try I always have a lot of issues, these are the two that I found: